canopas/serverless-php-example/README.md

      - Used two docker image,
           - First for compile php binary, that binary will used by further docker image.
           - Second for generating zip files for runtime and functions and deploying Lambda function.
-     - `runtime.zip` contains bootstarp, runtime.zip, php-cgi, vendor and extra-libraries.
+     - `runtime.zip` contains bootstarp, runtime.php, php-cgi, vendor and extra-libraries.
 It will deploy in Lamda's `opt` directory.
      - `src.zip` contains src.

 - #### bootstarp & runtime.php